Call-for-Code/AI-mergency/README.md

 **Google Speech**

 Go to https://cloud.google.com/speech-to-text and follow the Quickstart guide to get your credentials for Google Cloud Speech-to-Text.
 Enter your credentials in the Google Speech configuration file `node_app/google-speech-credentials.json`.
+You need to enable Data Logging for the Google Speech API!